drorlab/pensa/docs/tut-2-preprocessing.rst

 ---------------------

 Again, we define the necessary files, and furthermore, we define a selection including the water residue name for the density.
-To featurize the waters, we must include the hydrogens again.
+To obtain the orientation of the waters, we must include the hydrogens.

 .. code:: python